Kanguchi/Project_21/README.md

-# p5.play-boilerplate
+# Project 21
-Project 20 for WhiteHat, a simulation for cars.
+Project 21 for WhiteHat, a simulation for bullet damage to walls.